o2system/Osmium-icons/README.md

 ### What is this?
-La Capitaine is an icon pack &mdash; designed to integrate with most desktop environments.
+O2system OS is an icon pack &mdash; designed to integrate with most desktop environments.
 The set of icons takes inspiration from the latest iterations of macOS and Google's Material Design through the use of visually pleasing gradients, shadowing, and simple icon geometry.